aws-samples/istio-on-eks/modules/03-network-resiliency/rate-limiting/README.md

 ### Test

-To test the rate limiter in action, exec into a pod in the mesh, in our example below it is the `catalogdetail` pod and send a bunch of requests to the `prodcatalog` service to trigger the rate limiter.
+To test the rate limiter in action, exec into a pod in the mesh, in our example below it is the `frontend` pod and send a bunch of requests to the `prodcatalog` service to trigger the rate limiter.

 ```sh
 POD_NAME=$(kubectl get pod -l app=frontend -o jsonpath='{.items[0].metadata.name}' -n workshop)